-At St. John United we understand it is Christ who invites us to the table and anyone who desires to participate is welcome.
-Those who choose not to receive the bread and wine mare encouraged to still come forward to receive a blessing.
+At St. John United we understand that it is Christ who invites us to the table.
+Anyone who desires to participate is welcome.
+Those who choose not to receive the bread and wine are encouraged to still come forward to receive a blessing.

 What about baptism?

 In the Lutheran tradition, we welcome all people to the rite of baptism – infants, children, and adults.
 While baptism is a once in a lifetime event, it is also a well-spring of grace, forgiveness and renewal that we can draw upon every day.
 If you or your children have not been baptized, the pastor would be delighted to speak with you about the process of preparation.